SUMMER 2025

 CHIPMONK CHATTER

-Chipmonk Chatter is our Pathfinder Magazine, sharing stories, season information, photos, rosters, speeches and essays, and calendars.
+Chipmonk Chatter Pathfinder's annual magazine, sharing stories, season information, photos, rosters, speeches and essays, and calendars.

 Take a look at past Chatters in the links below - Enjoy and Keep In Touch!